kylegrabski/pokemon-hub/README.md

 - [ ] Hover animations on cards
 - [X] Search Pokedex
 - [X] Implement Expanded View when click on Pokemon
+- - [X] Show More Stats in Expanded View
-- - [ ] Show More Stats in Expanded View
+- - [ ] Refine Stats Shown in Expanded View
+- - [X] Unselect Pokemon in Expanded View